armory-io/armory-cli/README.md

 # armory-cli
-The CLI for Armory Cloud
+The CLI for Armory Cloud.